Are you a tourism professional seeking great gastronomic experiences for your clients?

 3. Roman and Byzantine Times:

-• Under Roman rule, Argos flourished as a cultural and religious centre, with many structures built or renovated.
+• Under Roman rule, it flourished as a cultural and religious centre, with many structures built or renovated.

-• During Byzantine times, it continued to be a strategic and economic hub.
+• During the Byzantine period, it remained a strategic and economic hub.

 4. Modern Era: